hsong1101/Headline-Generator/README.md

-Note that any non-alphbets is considered as a separtate word that 'facebook?' is translated to 'facebook ?'.
+Note that any non-alphabet characters is considered as a separate word that 'facebook?' is translated to 'facebook ?'.

 Another thing I need is to numerize a given sentence.